-As a kid growing up in Manhattan, William Helmreich played a game with his father they called "Last Stop."
-They would pick a subway line and ride it to its final destination, and explore the neighborhood there.
-Decades later, Helmreich teaches university courses about New York, and his love for exploring the city is as strong as ever.
+As a child growing up in Manhattan, William Helmreich played a game with his father called "Last Stop."
+They would pick a subway line, ride it to its final destination, and explore the neighborhood.
+Decades later, his love for exploring the city is as strong as ever.

 Truly unforgettable, The New York Nobody Knows will forever change how you view the world's greatest city.

-William B. Helmreich is professor of sociology at the City University Graduate Center (CUNY) and City College of New York.
-His many books include What Was I Thinking?
-The Dumb Things We Do and How to Avoid Them.
+William B. Helmreich is professor of sociology at the City University Graduate Center (CUNY) and the Colin Powell School for Civic and Global Leadership at the City College of New York.

 - Winner of the 2015 GANYC Award for Outstanding Achievement in Book Writing, The Guides Association of New York City